sensu/sensu-go-workshop/lessons/operator/10/README.md

    ```

    As soon as you create this silence, the alerts in Mattermost should be suppressed for 2 minutes.
-   Wait until the silence expires – when alerts appear in Mattermost again – then move on to the next exercise.
+   Wait until the silence expires, and alerts start appearing in Mattermost again, then move on to the next exercise.

    > **Understanding the command:**
    > - Setting `Subscription: entity:workshop_app_1` means the silence will only apply to events matching a single entity named `workshop_app_1`.
-   > - Providing a check name (`Check: app-health`) means the silence will only apply to events from the app-health check
+   > - Providing a check name (`Check: app-health`) means the silence will only apply to events from the `app-health` check
    > - The "Begin time", "Expiry in seconds", and "Expire on Resolve" settings let us control when Sensu will begin supressing alerts, and when Sensu should resume processing of alerts.
    > - The "Reason" field lets us leave a comment or provide a description for the silence.